 - Install interpretive sign at the west side of forebay.
-Screening the Project facilities that can be seen from the East Fork Trail with vegetation was considered, but due to the FERC requirements regarding keeping areas near dam free of vegetation, this idea was abandoned.
+This is included as a recreation measure in Section 3.3.6.1 above.
+Screening the Project facilities that can be seen from the East Fork Trail with vegetation was considered, but due to the FERC requirements regarding keeping areas near the dam free of vegetation, this idea was abandoned.
 Instead, a hydroelectric project interpretive sign will be installed along the East Fork Trail at the forebay including a map of the local trail system.
 Information related to the Eagle Cap Wilderness could also be included; - Enhance the upper penstock trestle and penstock pipe by painting them a uniform dark color in consultation with the WWNF.
-The portion of the penstock just north (downstream) of the forebay dam and spillway that is supported by a timber trestle and visible from several locations along the East Fork Trail would be treated to make it more visually recessive.
+The portion of the penstock just north (downstream) of the forebay dam and spillway that is supported by a timber trestle and visible from several locations along the East Fork Trail will be treated to make it more visually recessive.
 The most visible parts of this feature are the painted metal penstock, concrete and rock support structures, and support timbers that are different colors than the other support timbers.
-The penstock would be painted a uniform color in consultation with the WWNF.
-The concrete support structures would be stained with a darker gray color that would be similar to that of nearby rocks.
+The penstock will be painted a uniform color in consultation with the WWNF.
+The concrete support structures will be stained with a darker gray color that will be similar to that of nearby rocks.

-With the proposed measures described above, the Project facilities would still be "visually evident" from the East Fork Trail and would not meet a VQO of retention.
-Although the proposed measures would not meet a VQO of retention, they would improve the existing appearance of the Project facilities viewed from the East Fork Trail on a short-term and long-term basis.
-The informational signage that would be included among the proposed measures would describe the history of the Project, identify Project facilities, and provide information related to the history of the nearby Eagle Cap Wilderness.
+With the proposed measures described above, the Project facilities will still be "visually evident" from the East Fork Trail and will not meet a VQO of retention.
+Although the proposed measures will not result in the Project meeting a VQO of retention, they will improve the existing appearance of the Project facilities viewed from the East Fork Trail on a short-term and long-term basis.
+The informational signage that will be included among the proposed measures will describe the history of the Project, identify Project facilities, and provide information related to the history of the nearby Eagle Cap Wilderness.
 Based upon conversations in the field with people seen hiking on the trail during site visits, many people have no idea what the "pond" (the forebay) is or what other facilities are.
-By implementing the proposed measures, Project facilities would be less visible than they currently are and people using the trail would better understand what the Project facilities are along with the history of the Project and Eagle Cap Wilderness.
+By implementing the proposed measures, Project facilities will be less visible than they currently are and people using the trail will better understand what the Project facilities are along with the history of the Project and Eagle Cap Wilderness.

-Project Facilities Located Outside of the WWNF
+Effects of Existing Project Facilities Located Outside of the WWNF